Shaktimaan: Other characters

 Shalu is a small-time thief turned fan of Shaktimaan.
 Her accomplice is Tilly, another crook.
 She is someone who has lost faith in the system and adopted a life of crime.
 However, her adoration for Shaktimaan starts cultivating good thoughts in her.
 She has a tomboy personality and is courageous enough to take on multiple goons.
 She has moderate skill in hand-to-hand combat.

 Reception

-Shaktimaan was one of the most popular and longest-running television series for Indian children on the Doordarshan channel.
-In an interview with Nupur Rekhi of indiantelevision.com, Khanna told that he has even received letters from the external affairs minister and then Prime Minister of India Atal Bihari Vajpayee saying that he has done a very good thing in choosing the role of Shaktimaan and keeping up with it.
-He has been featured in The Wall Street Journal on the front page reflecting on Shaktimaan's (and hence Khanna's) positive influence on children.
+In an interview with Nupur Rekhi of Indiantelevision.com, Khanna told that he has even received letters from the external affairs minister and then Prime Minister of India Atal Bihari Vajpayee saying that he has done a very good thing in choosing the role of Shaktimaan and keeping up with it.
+He has been featured in The Asian Wall Street Journal on the front page reflecting on Shaktimaan's (and hence Khanna's) positive influence on children.